Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry-avro/README.md

 ### Messages

-By default, the encoder will create structured as follows:
+By default, the encoder will create messages structured as follows:

-- `body`: a byte array containing the Avro Binary Encoding.
+- `body`: a byte array containing data in the Avro Binary Encoding.
 Note that it is NOT Avro Object Container File.
 The latter includes the schema and creating it defeats the purpose of using this encoder to move the schema out of the message payload and into the schema registry.

 - `contentType`: a string of the following format `avro/binary+<Schema ID>` where